docker/docs/content/guides/docker-concepts/building-images/understanding-image-layers.md

 ### Stacking the layers

-The magic for merging the layers lies in the use of a union filesystem.
+Layering is made possible by content-addressable storage and union filesystems.
 While this will get technical, here’s how it works:

 1. After each layer is downloaded, it is extracted into its own directory on the host filesystem.
 2. A union filesystem is created.
 This stacks each of the layers' directories on top of each other into a new directory, giving a new and unified view.